-Of all the pockets of the beauty world that have changed most dramatically over the last few months, the nail sector has arguably been affected the most.
-Sure, haircuts and color have slowed, and eye makeup is pretty much the only makeup we're concerned with anymore, but the way we do our nails has flipped from bimonthly salon manicures to at-home treatments.
-2020 was a wild year, and while we're hoping for some positive change in the coming months, it's likely that many of the beauty rituals that require salon visits, including nail appointments, still won't be available in their full capacity.
+Of all the pockets of the beauty world that changed the most dramatically over the last year, the nail sector was arguably affected the most.
+Sure, haircuts and color slowed, and eye makeup is still the only makeup we're concerned with, but the way we do our nails has also evolved to include more at-home treatments.
 With this in mind, it's more important than ever to have a collection of nail polishes we love on hand in our own homes to make mani time as much fun as possible.

-As much as we miss the process of choosing from the infamous walls full of nail polish at our favorite salons, we don't recommend loading up on dozens of bottles just to have ample options to choose from at home.
-Instead, we advise honing in on the nail polish colors that will be most popular in the year to come so your fingers can always be on-trend.
-To get the scoop on exactly which colors those will be, we tapped two of our favorite nail experts in the game—Brittney Boyce, a consulting nail artist for Orly and founder of Nails of LA, and Aline Moreira, a Massachusetts-based nail artist—to spill the tea on the nail colors that will be most popular in 2021.
+As much as we love the process of choosing from the infamous walls full of nail polish at our favorite salons, we don't recommend loading up on dozens of bottles just to have ample options to choose from at home.
+Instead, we advise honing in on the nail polish colors that are the most popular this year so your fingers can always be on-trend.
+We tapped two of our favorite nail experts in the game—Brittney Boyce, a consulting nail artist for Orly and founder of Nails of LA, and Aline Moreira, a Massachusetts-based nail artist—to spill the tea on the nail colors that are the most popular in 2021.
 Keep scrolling for everything you need to know.

 1. Return of the Deep Reds

-According to our experts, 2021 is going to be very red.
-But it's not just any red they're predicting will take off—it's the rich burgundies and Bordeauxs that skew deeper in hue than the cherries and orange-tinged shades that gained popularity in 2020.
+According to our experts, 2021 is the year of red.
+But it's not just any red that's taking off—it's the rich burgundies and Bordeauxs that skew deeper in hue than the cherries and orange-tinged shades that gained popularity in 2020.
 "A beautiful burnt burgundy never goes out of style," says Moreira.
 Boyce agrees, adding that the shade is suitable as a stand-alone color or in nail art as a statement color.
 "Think half-French tips, simple vertical lines down the center of the nail, or even dagger shapes using a deep, velvety red," she explains.

 Boyce calls out this shade by Tom Ford as her favorite dark red.